2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami: North America

 The highest tsunami waves in the United States were 1.3 m in Port San Luis in San Luis Obispo County (Southern California) and 1.1 m in both Arena Cove and Crescent City (Northern California).
 Significant waves hit the Santa Cruz Harbor, and its parking lot was flooded with about 0.91 m of water, while Soquel Creek in the neighboring city of Capitola flowed backwards.
-A surfing competition was cancelled.
+A surfing competition was cancelled..
 Strong currents in Half Moon Bay were reported, while small waves were observed at Seal Beach.
 Waves up to 0.37 m in height were recorded in Nikolski, Alaska.

 There was an unusually high tide along the coasts of British Columbia and Vancouver Island.
-At 11:55 am local time, the Pacific Tsunami Warning Center (PTWC) said tide levels rose 29 cm in Winter Harbour.
+At 11:55 local time, the Pacific Tsunami Warning Center (PTWC) said tide levels rose 29 cm in Winter Harbour.
 Large logs were pushed up by the high tides and deposited on the beaches.

-The tsunami was first detected along the coastline of Mexico on January 15 at 12:35 by tide gauges at Michoacán.
-At the coasts of Guerrero, Oaxaca, and Baja California Peninsula, sea level rise was reported with waves of 30 cm to 61 cm.
+The tsunami was first detected along the coastline of Mexico on 15 January at 12:35 by tide gauges at Michoacán.
+At the coasts of Guerrero, Oaxaca and Baja California Peninsula, sea level rise was reported with waves of 30 cm to 61 cm.
 A tide level of 2.05 m was measured at Manzanillo, Colima, according to the Mareographic Service of the Institute of Geophysics of the National Autonomous University of Mexico.
 The tsunami had an amplitude of 1.19 m in Zihuatanejo.
-Waves of just under 1 m were recorded in Acapulco, Huatulco, and Salina Cruz.
-Tsunami activity along the Pacific coast persisted until January 20.
+Waves of just under 1 m were recorded in Acapulco, Huatulco and Salina Cruz.
+Tsunami activity along the Pacific coast persisted until 20 January.
 The tsunami measured taller than 2 m at Ensenada, Baja California.
 Sea level disturbances were recorded at the coast of the Gulf of Mexico and Caribbean Sea.
 The shockwave-triggered meteotsunami had a maximum wave height of 0.377 m.

-Minor tsunamis were measured as far away as the Caribbean Sea and Texas, with National Oceanic and Atmospheric Administration (NOAA) reporting a maximum rise of 12 cm at the Isla de Mona in Puerto Rico at 16:11 UTC.
+Minor tsunamis were measured as far away as the Caribbean Sea and Texas, with National Oceanic and Atmospheric Administration reporting a maximum rise of 12 cm at the Isla de Mona in Puerto Rico at 16:11 UTC.
 These may have been meteo-tsunamis related to slight atmospheric pressure changes.